-There are a number of options for stair stringers available, from the prefabricated ones that had been used here to high quality composite systems.
+There are a number of options for stair stringers available, from the prefabricated ones here to high quality composite systems.

 I chose to use the Insta-Step brackets by Dek-Mate.
-This was not a cheap option, but I figured that the brackets could be reused on the next deck.
+This was not a cheap option, but at least I could reuse the brackets on the next deck.
 Unfortunately, this fine product appears to no longer be available.

 The first step (no pun intended) was to have a solid base.
 I created a level pad using patio stones on a 4 to six inch bed of stone and stone dust for drainage.